-Within three business days of receipt of the complaint, the IRB Chair or his or her designee shall communicate (i.e.via letter, email, phone call, etc.) to the individual that made the complaint that the complaint has been received and is being investigated, providing a follow-up contact name.
+Within three business days of receipt of a concern/question/complaint, the IRB Chair or his or her designee shall communicate (i.e.via letter, email, phone call, etc.) to the individual that made the concern/question/complaint that the concern/question/complaint has been received and is being investigated, providing a follow-up contact name.